The Town Of

 Reflectorville In 1896

 Reflectorville first appeared on plot maps in 1896.
 The hamlet consisted of the housing tracts known as the Bailey and Moon #1, Bailey and Moon #2, Magaw/Goff and Zimmerman Plans.
-Bailey and Moon also had a third small tract of homes across the border in West Liberty.
+Bailey and Moon also had a third small tract of homes across the border in West Liberty and the Zimmerman Park Plan also stood slightly north of the border in Carrick.

 The layout of the Reflectorville streets in many ways mirrors the present-day road network.
 The exception was the streets along valley floor.
 These stood between the tracks of the West Side Belt Railroad and those of the Pittsburgh and Castle Shannon Railroad, running respectively on the western and eastern hillsides along the broad corridor.

-Where Saw Mill Run Boulevard runs today was a gridlike network of streets, including First and Second and Third Avenue, which followed the course of present-day Ballinger Street.
+Where Saw Mill Run Boulevard runs today was a gridlike network of streets, including First, Second and Third Avenue.
+The present-day course Ballinger Street mirrored Third Avenue.
 Intersecting these roadways was the Township Road, or the Warrington Avenue Extension, which ran north towards West Liberty Avenue and Pittsburgh.
-To the south was the Library Road Extension that led to Fairhaven.
+To the south was the Library Road Extension that led to the town of Fairhaven.

 Along Third Avenue was a small school house, called the Reflectorville Public School, for the children of the miners.
 At the corner of Elm Street (Zimmerman) and Walnut Street (Hallowell) stood a Methodist Church.
 This was the forerunner of the Brookline United Methodists, who in 1907 moved to a stone chapel located at Brookline Boulevard and Wedgemere Avenue.